-Rahul is enthusiastic about trying to instill this love for learning in his peers through teaching and mentoring.
-During undergrad, he founded Access Engineering to provide underserved high schoolers with mentorship and an introduction to engineering through free courses (Access now hosts over 70 students weekly).
-He was also a tutor in organic chemistry and computer science, and was a TA for multiple introductory engineering courses.
-His other core strengths include biology, physics, introductory statistics, and MCAT preparation (524, 100th percentile).
+Rahul is enthusiastic about instilling a love for learning in his peers through teaching and mentoring.
+During undergrad, he founded Access Engineering to provide underserved high schoolers with mentorship and an introduction to engineering through free courses.
+Access now hosts over 70 students weekly.
+He has served as a tutor for science and computer science coursework, as well as a TA for multiple introductory engineering courses.
+His core strengths include statistics and medical school admissions strategy.

 Beyond academics, Rahul loves reading about and discussing politics, science, and just about anything else.
 He also loves exploring, and is currently working up the initiative to restart his Brazilian Jiu Jitsu training.